TypEktor/Netflix-vs-Disney-Series-pytrends-Flourish/README.md

 Some prior analysis for selecting these 5 shows have already been done.
 It has been identified that the most Googled shows for Netflix (this doesn't include movies) for 2022 were: Stranger Things, Umbrella Academy, Peaky Blinders and Bridgerton.
 On the other hand the most popular show for Disney was, I was quite surprised, Marvel's Moon Knight.

 ---
+## Contents

+---

+## Data

+All the data used for this mini-project have been collected from https://trends.google.com/trends/?geo=GB.
+An amazing Python library called pytrends let us download everything necessary for this work from our IDE.

+---
+## Analysis

+---
+## Future Work
+The plan for this project is to grow arms and legs over time.
+This includes further analysis using data from different data sources and maybe include some spicy ML prediction models or a recommendation system.